ItalianFind a programme

 The Department of Italian has a strong commitment to excellence in both teaching and research.
 We promote a vigorous research culture in a co-operative and positive atmosphere in which postgraduate research projects and the research of staff can thrive.

-The department pursues the study of Italian culture in an interdisciplinary context that challenges traditional parameters of the discipline to advance knowledge in our areas of expertise.
+The department pursues the study of Italian culture in an interdisciplinary context, which challenges traditional parameters of the discipline to advance knowledge in our areas of expertise.
 We currently have particular strengths in the literature, visual culture and cultural history of modern and contemporary Italy, and in the literary and cultural history of the medieval period.

 Fees quoted are provisional, per annum and subject to annual increase.